chipsalliance/firrtl-spec/spec.md

     due to their widespread use in Chisel and the SFC: Annotations, Targets, Asynchronous Reset,  Abstract Reset
   - Minor typo corrections and prose clarifications.
+* 0.3.1
+  - Clarify analog usage in registers
+  - Rework authorship as "The FIRRTL Specification Contributors"
+  - Add version information as subtitle
+  - Formatting fixes
 * 0.3.0 Document moved to Markdown

 # Introduction